Friday, October 31, 2014

 Once Great England

-England had once been the greatest nation on earth.
+England had at one time been the greatest nation on earth.
 Today, her status as the greatest nation is long gone.
 Still, England still has a long list of "The Most" and "The Oldest".

 England still has the most prestigious universities in the world.
 The Commonwealth Games is reckoned to be only second after the Olympic Games.
 UK Westminster system of government is still an envy of many nations and a model for many aspiring upcoming democracies.